microsoft/pxt-calliope/docs/courses/blocks-to-javascript/hello-javascript.md

 ## ~ avatar

 Well done!
 You've just coded using a "text programming" language!
 Starting from blocks, you learned to convert them to JavaScript and then modify the code in the blocks as text.
-Wow, your're a pro now!
+Wow, you're a pro now!
 Go back to [Blocks To JavaScript](/projects/blocks-to-javascript) to continue with another challenge.

 ## ~